 It's a stunning deep green pool with crystal clear water (photos don't do it justice) and even a small waterfall.
 The surrounding forest keeps it wonderfully shady, although that does mean the water is pretty cold!

 Accessing the pool is not as easy as at other spots on this list, although most people probably have a little more upper body strength than me and will not find it difficult!
-The walk is short at 2km return, but it does have a steep section which is covered in slippery leaf litter.
+The walk is short at just over 2km return, but it does have a steep section which is covered in slippery leaf litter.

 If that hasn't put you off then you can read all the details including how to find the un-signposted track here.